kafkanauts-example-kafka-server/kafka/README.md

 node consumer.js

 ```
-* To see the metrics on Prometheus, enter localhost:9090 on your browser.
-* Enter the query for the desired metrics and execute.
+* To see the metrics on Prometheus, enter localhost:9090 on your browser and execute the query for the desired metrics.

 ## 🚀 Engineering Team